italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 The goal is:

-- Ensure that the wallet instance is **genuine**, preventing any attempts of manipulation or forgery by unauthorized third parties.
+- Ensure that the wallet instance maintains a level of **integrity**, capable of preventing any attempts of manipulation or forgery by unauthorized third parties.
 - Make sure the private keys have been generated and stored securely within a **trusted execution environment** (TEE).
 - Verify that the wallet instance is **authentic**, i.e. made available